kgdunn/pid-book/preface/index.rst

 **Updates**: This book is continually updated; there isn't a fixed edition.
 You should view it as a wiki.
 You might currently have an incomplete, or older draft of the document.
 The latest version of the document is always available at http://pid.connectmv.com

-**Acknowledgement**: I would like to thank my students and teaching assistants who over the years have made valuable comments, suggestions and given permission to use their solutions to various questions.
+**Acknowledgement**: I would like to thank my students and teaching assistants who over the years have made valuable comments, suggestions, corrections, and given permission to use their solutions to various questions.
+Particular thanks to Ian Washington, Ryan McBride, Stuart Young, Mudassir Rashid, Yasser Ghobara, Pedro Castillo, Miles Montgomery, Cameron DiPietro, Andrew Haines, and Krishna Patel.
+Their contributions are greatly appreciated.

 Thanks also to instructors at other universities who have used these notes and slides in their courses.

 Thanks everyone!